utdata/rwdir/docs/05-sums-import.md

 1. Create your RNotebook.
 1. Rename the title "Military Surplus import/clean".
 1. Remove the rest of the boilerplate template.
+1. Save the file and name it `01-import.Rmd`.

 ### Add the goals of the notebook